Distance : 1200 miles (1931 km) approx.

 - Wildlife: The stretch along the Olympic Coast was a highlight.
 Bald Eagles, sea lions and tidal pools filled with starfish and sea anemones.

-- Bears: A lot of hikers get their thermals in a twist whenever they head into bear country.
+- What about the bears?: A lot of hikers get their thermals in a twist whenever they head into bear country.
 Whilst there is a fair chance you will encounter both black and grizzly bears on a PNT hike, as long as you are diligent in taking the necessary precautions, chances are you will be fine.
 See the Animal Encounters page in the Health & Safety section of the website, for all of the in’s and out’s in regards to hiking in bruin territory.

 - Water: Parts of eastern WA are very dry, however, I don’t recall having to carry more than 25 miles worth of H2O in a single stretch.

 - Alternates: A PNT hike presents the hiker with lots of choices for making up their own route.
-Personally speaking, two notable options were the Li Brannfors alternates at Chopaka Lake and Idaho’s Selkirk mountains:
+Personally speaking, two notable options were the Li Brannfors (semi-retired map maker and long distance hiker) alternates at Chopaka Lake and Idaho’s Selkirk mountains:

-- From Chopaka lake head cross country in an easterly direction, up and over the Grandview Mountains.
-If you have a good head for heights and don’t mind doing a bit of scrambling/bushwacking this is a much better option than the official trail, which consists of 20 miles on the roads.
+1. From Chopaka lake head cross country in an easterly direction, up and over the Grandview Mountains.
+If you have a good head for heights and don’t mind doing a bit of scrambling/bushwacking this is a much better option than the official trail, which consists of 20 miles on the roads;

-- If you enjoy boulder hopping and your routefinding/navigation skills are good, the Selkirk Crest-Lion’s Head Alternate is a very scenic option.
+2. If you enjoy boulder hopping and your route finding/navigation skills are good, the Selkirk Crest-Lion’s Head Alternate is a very scenic option.
 This route, which stays high along the crest rather than dropping down to Lion’s Creek, offers some of the best views of the entire PNT.

 - GDT Extension: If you are feeling particularly energetic and have and extra 4 to 6 weeks on your hands, the PNT can be combined with the amazing Great Divide Trail.
 Travelling north along the Canadian Rockies, the GDT is a classic from start to finish.
 The combination of the two hikes runs anywhere between 1800 and 2000 miles in length, depending on your route choices.